Improved Probabilistic Lower Bounds for Separable Matrices: Abstract

 \section{Abstract}

-This work focuses on non-adaptive group testing, with a primary goal of efficiently identifying a set of at most $d$ defective elements among a given set of elements using the fewest possible number of tests.
-Non-adaptive combinatorial group testing often employs disjunctive codes and union-free codes.
-This paper discusses union-free codes with fast decoding (UFFD codes), a recently introduced class of union-free codes that combine the best of both worlds -- the linear complexity decoding of disjunctive codes and the fewest number of tests of union-free codes.
-In our study, we distinguish two subclasses of these codes -- one subclass, denoted as $(=d)$-UFFD codes, can be used when the number of defectives $d$ is a priori known, whereas $(\le d)$-UFFD codes works for any subset of at most $d$ defectives.
-Previous studies have established a lower bound on the rate of these codes for $d=2$.
-Our contribution lies in deriving new lower bounds on the rate for both $(=d)$- and $(\le d)$-UFFD codes for an arbitrary number $d \ge 2$ of defectives.
-Our results show that for $d\to\infty$, the rate of $(=d)$-UFFD codes is twice as large as the best-known lower bound on the rate of $d$-disjunctive codes.
-In addition, the rate of $(\le d)$-UFFD code is shown to be better than the known lower bound on the rate of $d$-disjunctive codes for small values of $d$.
+This work focuses on non-adaptive combinatorial group testing, with a primary goal of efficiently identifying a set of at most $d$ defective elements among a given set of $n$ elements using the fewest possible tests.
+Non-adaptive combinatorial group testing often employs disjunctive matrices (DM) and separable matrices (SM).
+This paper discusses separable matrices and recently introduced list-decoding separable matrices (LDSM) with list size $n^{1/d}$, which allow for non-adaptive identification of defectives with the decoding complexity linear in the number of tests and the number of elements.
+In our study, we distinguish two subclasses of these matrices: matrices which can be used when the number of defectives $d$ is a priori known ($d$-SM and $(d, n^{1/d})$-LDSM), and matrices which can be used for any subset of at most $d$ defectives ($\bar{d}$-SM and $(\bar{d}, n^{1/d})$-LDSM).
+Our contribution lies in deriving new lower bounds on the rates of $d$-SM, $\bar{d}$-SM, $(d, n^{1/d})$-LDSM and $(\bar{d}, n^{1/d})$-LDSM for an arbitrary number $d \ge 3$ of defectives.